carvil/carvil.github.com/_posts/2012-04-05-automatic-page-classification-using-artificial-neural-networks.md

 ### What not to do

 Along the way, I experienced some problems.
 For example, one has to be careful with the words one chooses to use.
-Initially, I was considering words such as *technology* and *iphone*, which are present in many websites, regardless of the nature of the websites.
+Initially, I was considering words such as *technology*, *iphone* and *method*, which are present in many websites, regardless of the nature of the websites.
 For example, news websites such as bbc.co.uk and guardian.co.uk were false positives when using such words.

 It is also important to havegood test data, otherwise the results won't be accurate (or will be accurate in relation to the testing data, but meaningless towards what we are trying to classify).